 Some day they are going to tear down Goodison Park at Everton Football Club, and they will replace it with something bigger, more modern, more comfortable, and for me, undoubtedly less charming.

 The new one won’t have the wooden seats, or the church in the corner, or be in the middle of a residential neighborhood, or be just a mile from their rivals at Anfield, or have the pillars blocking the view.
 Okay, so I won’t miss the pillars.

-But Goodison is one of last old greats for me; in fact, it is known as The Grand Old Lady, as well as one of the most intimidating stadiums in the country.
+But Goodison is one of last old greats for me; in fact, it is known as The Grand Old Lady, as well as one of the most intimidating stadiums in the country, when their fans are up for it.
 The first time I walked in for a game, I had a moment where I honestly thought it could be 1892 and not look much different.
 That’s how long Everton have played at Goodison, but the end is coming … someday.
 Probably soon.

 Here is what it’s like from pitch-side: